ZenWave360/karate-ide/README.md

 Now you can also explore your API from within VS Code.
 Karate is (one of) the best API testing automation tools.

-With this extension you can leverage your existing scripts to explore your API while you develop your test scripts.
+With this extension you can leverage your existing scripts to explore your API while you developing your test scripts.
 No need to maintain a separate collection or switch between different programs.

 You can also use this extension to generate reusable tests scripts from OpenAPI and cURL to speed up your development and api exploration.